Khodynka Tragedy: Tsar's response

 A festive ball had been scheduled that night at the French embassy.
 When Nicholas heard of the stampede, "he did not display the slightest emotion and that night attended a ball given in his honor".
 Grand Duke Alexander Mikhailovich warned the tsar not to go to the French ball, but Nicholas II attended nonetheless.
 Li Hongzhang, China's Imperial Commissioner on a European tour, was the most notable witness.
 Li was amused and said a Chinese emperor would not have attended the ball.

+The next morning, Nicholas and Empress Alexandra attended a funeral service for the dead, and then spent the rest of the day visiting the injured in several hospitals.
+Nicholas donated 1,000 rubles to each family of the dead or injured, and established special orphanages for the children of the victims.
+The state paid for the funerals.

 The government distributed a large amount of aid to the families of the dead, and a number of minor officials were dismissed.
 The negligence and the tone-deaf response of the imperial authorities, however, caused further public indignation.
 Grand Duke Alexander Mikhailovich wrote in his memoirs that "The radiant smile on the face of Grand Duke Sergei prompted foreigners to remark that the Romanovs lacked judgment."
 Grand Duke Sergei Alexandrovich, then Governor-General of Moscow, became known as "the Prince of Khodynka" and the Emperor received the nickname of "Nicholas the Bloody".

 Nicholas II wrote in his diary:

 19th of May.
 Saturday.
 Until now, everything was going, thank God, like clockwork, but today there was a great mishap.
 The crowd staying overnight at Khodynka, awaiting the start of the distribution of lunch and mugs pushed against buildings and there was a terrible crush, and awful to say trampled around 1300 people!!
 I found out about it at 10 1/2 hours before the report by [minister of war] Vannovski; a disgusting impression was left by this news.
 At 12 1/2 we had lunch and then Alix [Czarina] and I went to Khodynka to be present at this sad "national holiday."
 Actually there was nothing going on: we looked from the pavilion at the huge crowd that surrounded the stage from which the orchestra played all the time the anthem and "Glory."
 Went to Petrovsky [palace], where at the gate I received several delegations and then entered the yard.
 Here dinner was served under four tents for all township heads.
 I had to make a speech, and then another for the assembled marshals of the nobility.
 After going around the table, we left for the Kremlin.
 Dinner at Mama's at 8.
 Went to the ball at [French ambassador] Montebello's.
 It was very nicely arranged, but the heat was unbearable.
 After dinner, left at 2.

 Legacy

-Leo Tolstoy was so moved by the tragedy that he wrote the epic tale "Khodynka: An Incident of the Coronation of Nicholas II".
+Leo Tolstoy was so moved by the tragedy that he wrote the unfinished short story "Khodynka: An Incident of the Coronation of Nicholas II".